 They are moments where money flows out of one sector and into another.

-And inflection points in the market are generally the single best time to make money.
+And inflection points in the market are generally the single best times to make money.

-At the Beginning of the Pandemic, Money Flowed into Virtual Economy Stocks
+At the Beginning of the Pandemic, Money Flowed Into Virtual Economy Stocks

 For instance, back in 2020, when the pandemic began, we hit an inflection point.

-Suddenly the physical economy gave away to the virtual economy.
+Suddenly, the physical economy gave way to the virtual economy.

 And all the money started flowing into virtual stocks.

-The big winners were work from home stocks like Zoom and Slack... workout at home stocks like Peloton... home entertainment stocks like Disney and Netflix... medical stocks like Moderna... and home delivery stocks like Amazon.
+The big winners were work-from-home stocks like Zoom and Slack... work-out-at-home stocks like Peloton... home entertainment stocks like Disney and Netflix... medical stocks like Moderna... and home delivery stocks like Amazon.

 All these pandemic stocks went through the roof.

-So if you saw this inflection point, you could have made BIG BIG money.
+So if you saw this inflection point, you could have made BIG, BIG money.

 And that’s what we did.